About

 "We recognize that the well-being of the earth is a fundamental spiritual concern...
 Our planet as a whole, not just the small parts of it in our immediate custody, requires our responsible attention." -Philadephia Yearly Meeting

 Each member of the Quaker meeting, no matter their background or age, is considered a minister and member of the clergy.
-Quakers believe that there is “that of God” in every person, which is the Quaker way of saying that everyone has an Inward Light, the Light Within, Christ Within, an Awakened-nature, a True Ultimate Self, or the Eternal Spirit Within.
-Every person present at the meeting is thus welcome to share their mystical experience of the Divine from within their being for the benefit of all.
+Quakers believe that there is “That of God” in every person, which is the Quaker way of saying that everyone has an Inward Light, the Light Within, Christ Within, an Awakened-nature, a True Ultimate Self, or the Eternal Spirit Within.
+Every person present at the meeting is thus welcome to share their personal experience of the Divine from within their being for the benefit of all.
 Quakers vehemently believe that a like-minded community is a great aid to spiritual progress, but also that no other spiritual leadership is needed beside the Light of the Divine that is within every being.

 "The Lord showed me, so that I did see clearly, that he did not dwell in these temples which men had commanded and set up, but in people's hearts … his people were his temple, and he dwelt in them."